WillAbides/benchdiff-action/README.md

 default: `${{ github.token }}`

-Token to use for reporting status.
+Authentication token to use for reporting status.

-If you use a non-default token it needs to be a token for a github app installation with permission to create a check-run.
+If you use a non-default token it needs to be a token for a GitHub App installation with permission to create a check-run.